-\$ in thousands 2018 2018
+\$ in thousands 2019 2018

 Deferred Tax Assets:

-Allowance for loan losses \$ 1,727 \$ 2,147
+Allowance for loan losses \$ 1,561 \$ 1,727

-Nonaccrual loan interest 109 373
+Nonaccrual loan interest 41 109

-Deferred gain - sale leaseback transactions 2,006 295
+Deferred gain - sale leaseback transactions 1,803 2,006

-Net operating loss carryforward 12,419 17,551
+Net operating loss carryforward 16,248 12,419

-New markets tax credit 3,452 2,207
+New markets tax credit 3,452 3,452

-AMT credits 340 166
+AMT credits 170 340

-Depreciation 1,864 2,018
+Depreciation 821 1,864

-Unrealized loss on available-for-sale securities 1,105 792
+Unrealized loss on available-for-sale securities 1,092 1,105

-Other 350

-Total Deferred Tax Assets 23,022 25,899
+Total Deferred Tax Assets 25,188 23,022

 Deferred Tax Liabilities:

-Market value adjustment on HFS loans 54 68

-Other 676 812
+Other 1,073 676

-Total Deferred Tax Liabilities 730 880
+Total Deferred Tax Liabilities 1,073 676

-Deferred Tax Assets, net 22,292 25,019
+Deferred Tax Assets, net 24,115 22,346

-Valuation Allowance (21,952) (25,019)
+Valuation Allowance (23,945) (21,952)

-Deferred Tax Assets, net of valuation allowance \$ 340 \$
+Deferred Tax Assets, net of valuation allowance \$ 170 \$ 394

 On June 29, 2011, the Company raised \$55.0 million of equity.
 The capital raise triggered a change in control under Section 382 of the Internal Revenue Code.
 Generally, Section 382 limits the utilization of an entity's net operating loss carryforwards, general business credits, and recognized built-in losses upon a change in ownership.
-The Company is currently subject to an annual limitation of approximately \$0.9 million, but has accumulated availability of \$5 million as of March 31, 2018.
+The Company is currently subject to an annual limitation of approximately \$900 thousand, but has accumulated availability of \$6.7 million as of March 31, 2019.
 The total cumulative availability over the carryover period (20 years) is \$18.1 million.
-The Company has a net deferred tax asset ("DTA") of approximately \$22.3 million.
+The Company has a net deferred tax asset ("DTA") of approximately \$24.1 million.
 Based on management's calculations, the Section 382 limitation has resulted in previous reductions of the deferred tax asset of \$5.8 million.
-A valuation allowance for net deferred tax asset of \$22.0 million has been recorded.
-The valuation allowance was initially recorded during fiscal year 2011, and has largely remained through March 31, 2018, as management concluded, and continues to conclude, that it is "more likely than not" that the Company will not be able to fully realize the benefit of i--ts deferred tax assets.
-The tax legislation passed during the Company's fiscal year 2018 now permits a corporation to receive refunds for AMT credits even if there is no taxable income.
-As a result, at March 31, 2018, the valuation allowance was reduced by \$340 thousand, the amount of the Company's AMT credits.
+A valuation allowance for net deferred tax asset of \$23.9 million has been recorded.
+The valuation allowance was initially recorded during fiscal year 2011, and has largely remained through March 31, 2019, as management concluded, and continues to conclude, that it is "more likely than not" that the Company will not be able to fully realize the benefit of its deferred tax assets.
+The Tax Cuts and Jobs Act, that was passed during the Company's fiscal year 2018, now permits a corporation to receive refunds for AMT credits even if there is no taxable income.
+The Company made a reasonable estimate and recorded a remeasurement of the Company's net deferred income tax assets and liabilities based on the new reduced U.S. corporate income tax rate as of March 31, 2018.
+The impact on the net deferred tax asset before valuation allowances was a reduction of \$3.1 million, which was offset by a corresponding decrease in the valuation allowance of the same amount.
+The Company recorded a benefit of \$340 thousand for alternative minimum tax credits which, under the new tax law, are refundable.
+As of March 31, 2019, the valuation allowance was reduced by \$170 thousand, the amount of the Company's AMT credits.

-At March 31, 2018, the Company had net operating carryforwards for federal purposes of approximately \$29.7 million, for state purposes of approximately \$50.1 million and for city purposes of approximately \$43.4 million which are available to offset future federal, state and city income and which expire over varying periods from March 2028 through March 2038.
+At March 31, 2019, the Company had net operating carryforwards for federal purposes of approximately \$32.3 million, for state purposes of approximately \$61.0 million and for city purposes of approximately \$54.0 million which are available to offset future federal, state and city income and which expire over varying periods from March 2029 through March 2039.
+Federal net operating carryforwards of \$8.6 million do not expire.